 Here are some examples of the postal system trying to jump into the times.

 In 2002, Australia Post and print software provider PrintSoft joined together to launch the Post eLetter service that allowed clients to use their personal computers to create letters, invoices, statements, and postcards, which can then be submitted electronically to the Australia Post service bureau, where they are automatically sorted and marked with bar codes.
 After, the actual message is then printed and processed in the post office nearest the delivery location.
 Three years later, Australia acquired the global operations of PrintSoft.

 Developed in 2010, the E-Postbrief provided German residents with their own nationally sanctioned address featuring their real names and ending with @epost.de.

 Priced as much as traditional post, communication via this email-esque platform was secure.
 To obtain an address, one needed to submit identification documents.
-With the lack of anonymity, it barred spam and prevented identity theft.
-Another hybrid mail system, users also had the option of having their messages sent purely electronically or having them printed out then delivered physically.
+The lack of anonymity barred spam and prevented identity theft.
+In another hybrid mail system, users also had the option of having their messages sent purely electronically or having them printed out then delivered physically.

 In 2012, in the face of mounting competition, Deutsche Post removed personal encryption and digital signature capabilities to make it easier to use.

 Sweden Post’s e-Letter